TParcollet/4-Bits-Parity-Check-An-Overview-With-Complex-And-Quaternions/README.md

-Complex and Quaternion Dense neural Networks Layers for solving the 4-Bit parity check problem
+Complex and Quaternion Dense Neural Networks Layers for solving the 4-Bit parity check problem
 =====================

-This repository contains code which evaluate the abilities of Real, Complex, and quaternion based Dense Layers to solve the 4-bit parity check problem.
+This repository contains code which evaluates the abilities of Real, Complex, and quaternion based Dense Layers to solve the 4-bit parity check problem.
 It demonstrates the effectiveness of using other algebras to reduce the size of Neural Networks for a given task.